 Personalization plays a key role in your email marketing.
 It enables you to deliver highly targeted messaging and content to individual clients, that they find relevant and engaging.

-To quickly summarize, for an effective email personalization process, you have to gather the right data about your clients, segment your email list and automate your outreach.
-Also, you should constantly analyse and test different personalization tactics to improve your open and click-through rates.
+Knowing how to effectively personalize your emails, means gathering the right data about your clients, segmenting your email list and automating your outreach.
+Also, you should constantly analyze and test different personalization tactics to improve your open and click-through rates.
 Now you can personalize your emails with ease and improve your client outreach.